 When we first met more than fifteen years ago, my friend Pierre was enjoying life at the top of one of Europe’s largest law firms.
 For years, he’d been the global managing partner.
-His clients included Queen Beatrix of the Netherlands and some of the world’s largest multinationals.
+His clients included important families and some of the world’s largest multinationals.

 He then moved to London to take over the firm’s booming mergers and acquisitions practice.
 Pierre and his wife lived in a gracious apartment beside Royal Albert Hall with views over Hyde Park, enjoying all London had to offer.
 In his profession, it could not get any better.